hvkeyn/KLOPSardaukar/README.md

   - Request the AI to create a presentation about a scientific topic, such as the Eddington Luminosity.
   - Analyze financial data (e.g., $VIX and $SPY), merge them, and plot the results using libraries like Matplotlib.

-- **Safety Tests**:
-  - The program runs with built-in safety checks, ensuring that no harmful or undefined behavior occurs when executing arbitrary code.
-To ensure the integrity of your system, we recommend using a sandboxed environment when testing such scripts.
-  - Generate and view an HTML template for displaying content, or even display live camera feeds via an ngrok server.

 ### 🧠 **Code Overview**:
 The `KLOP Sardaukar` is designed to interact with a large language model (LLM) and perform various tasks based on user input.
 The main components of the system are:

 - **prompts.py**: Contains predefined prompts, calibration messages, and instructions for the LLM.
 - **sardaukar.py**: The main script that handles user input, interacts with the local AI model (either OpenAI, OpenRouter, or LM Studio), and executes the generated code.

-### **How It Works**:
-1. **User Input**: The system waits for the user to input a command.
-2. **Prompt Generation**: The input is converted into a structured prompt, which is sent to the AI model.
-3. **Code Execution**: The model generates the code based on the prompt, and the system attempts to execute it.
-4. **Error Handling**: If the code execution fails or dependencies are missing, the system automatically handles the error and installs missing packages.
-5. **Output**: The generated output is shown to the user, and the program continues to wait for the next command.

-The `KLOP Sardaukar` tool can handle multiple types of tasks, from simple logical operations to complex AI-powered code generation, offering a seamless interface for interacting with models.

 ---